harveysandiego/swg-prepare/README.md

 Original Guide by Tekohswg

-Modified by RezecNoble - Designed for Oracle Linux
+Modified by RezecNoble - Designed for Oracle Linux 8 / Alma Linux 8 / Rocky Linux 8
+(Should also apply to RedHat Linux 8 which these distros are based on)

-The first step which is outside the scope of this guide is to install Oracle Linux 8 or attain a server that is already running Oracle Linux 8.
+The first step which is outside the scope of this guide is to install Oracle/Alma/Rocky Linux 8 or attain a server that is already running it.
 This is my recommendation right now because its one of the smoothest install processes for the Oracle Database.

 This guide and script are going to assume the hostname/username of swg.
 Future releases will include a config file for defining custom variables.